 - a) Robert's Rules of Order will be followed unless the Board has explicitly substituted an alternative procedure. - b) Discussion at meetings of the Board will be confined to those issues that clearly fall within the Board's authority according to its policies.

 iii.
 Quorum

-a) A quorum for Board meetings shall be more than 50% of minimum number of board members as per Bylaws.
+a) A quorum for Board meetings shall be three (3) board members.

 iv.
 Deliberation